Friday, December 6, 2013

 The Trouble at Wal-Mart

 Broken.
-That's how my heart felt, sitting in the urgent care clinic with Little Bit, my baby girl with a swollen finger, possibly broken, too.
+That's how my heart felt, sitting in the urgent care clinic with my baby girl with a swollen finger, possibly broken.

 "What's wrong with your little one?" asked the receptionist.

 It all had happened so fast.
-We were at Wal-Mart, just Little Bit and me; on a little outing with her mommy.
-I grabbed my purse and went to the other side of the van to get Little Bit out.
-Sliding the the door open, I reached over to hit the automatic lock button.
-There.
-All locked up.
+We were at Wal-Mart, just baby and me.
+I grabbed my purse and went to the other side of the van to get her out of her car seat.
+Sliding the the door open, I reached over to hit the automatic lock button, so it would lock up when I shut it.

-I took the baby out of her seat and pulled on the door to slide it shut.
-As I turned to go, she reached her hand out and before I could stop it or pull her away, the door caught her finger.
+After taking the baby out of her seat, I yanked on the door to slide it shut.
+As I turned to go, my daughter reached out her hand.
+Before I could stop it or pull her away, the door shut on her finger.

 I was ready for an avalanche of tears, but she didn't cry at all.